Salah856/Salah856/README.md

 **Salah856/Salah856** is a ✨  _special_  ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working as FullStack developer.
+- 🔭 I’m currently working as FullStack ML developer at https://bullzaye.ai/

 - Former fullstack developer at Surv* ( https://www.survbetter.com/ )
 - 🌱 I’m currently learning Python, Ruby, ASP.NET Core.